-Policy 4140: Robbery Procedures
+Policy 4100.40: Robbery Procedures

-Model Policy Revised Date: 06/01/2008
+Model Revised Date: 3/13/2026

-General Policy Statement:

 In the event of a holdup, PROTECTION OF LIFE COMES FIRST!
 Therefore, (Credit Union) expects each employee to fully cooperate with a robber's instructions.
 Any type of heroic behavior is prohibited.
 The Credit Union will not tolerate heroism that exposes others to unacceptable risk of grave injury or loss of life.

 Guidelines: